- King Edward VI School

-King Edward VI CEVC School is a successful, oversubscribed 11-16 school with approximately 1200 students on roll.
-We are situated in the historic town of Bury St Edmunds (‘the jewel in the crown of Suffolk’), surrounded by beautiful countryside – just over an hour by train to London, and a 30-minute drive to Cambridge.
+King Edward VI CEVC School is a successful, oversubscribed 11-16 school with 1350 students on roll, including 196 in the Sixth Form.
+We are situated in the historic town of Bury St Edmunds (‘the jewel in the crown of Suffolk’), surrounded by beautiful countryside; just over an hour by train to London, and a 30 minute drive to Cambridge.

 We are seeking to appoint a person who: